How Much Income is Needed for a $400,000 Mortgage

 Before you settle on a lender, research all the options available to you.
 For example, are you a first-time homeowner?
 Can you qualify for an FHA loan with a lower interest rate and down payment?

-Here are some additional tips on how to qualify for a mortgage.
+Here are some additional tips for qualifying for a mortgage.

 1. Understand the Terms

-Your mortgage contract will contain lots of fees and charges in addition to the terms.
-Have a lawyer assist you in understanding all the details including the payment schedule, penalties for missed or late payments, and penalties for paying off the loan early.
-Understand whether you have an interest rate that may go up over time and how high it can go.
+Your mortgage contract will include many fees and charges in addition to the terms.
+Have a lawyer assist you in understanding all the details, including the payment schedule, penalties for missed or late payments, and penalties for paying off the loan early.
+Understand whether your interest rate may rise over time and how high it can go.

 2. Make Timely Payments

-Your credit rating depends on your making timely payments.
-If you don’t, not only will your credit score suffer, but you will risk foreclosure on your loan if you fall behind on the payments.
+Your credit rating is heavily influenced by your ability to make timely payments on loans.
+Late or missed payments will not only affect your credit score but put you at risk of foreclosure if you fall behind on the payments.

 3. Avoid Additional Debt

 Before you take on the responsibility of a mortgage, it’s wise to pay down your debt so that you can get the best interest rate.
-It’s also wise to not take on additional debt after you take on a mortgage.
-If you do, you might find yourself with mounting interest payments and facing bankruptcy if you cannot afford to pay your monthly bills.
+It’s also smart to avoid additional debt after you take on a mortgage.
+If you do, you might find yourself overwhelmed by mounting interest payments and at risk of bankruptcy if you cannot afford your monthly bills.

 4. Shop Around for Home Insurance